nikhil2050/Databricks_BeginnersGuide/NK_Readme.md

 ## 6.1 Access Type:

-### 6.1.1 Storage Access Keys
+### 6.1.1 Storage AccessKeys
-- Each Azure storage account comes with an Access Key, that we can use to access the storage account.
+- Each Azure storage account comes with an AccessKey, that we can use to access the storage account.

 ### 6.1.2 Shared Access Signature (SAS Token)
 - We can generate a special kind of key called "Shared Access Signature" (SAS Token), and we can use that to access the storage account.